theos/theos.dev/docs/Configuration.md

 - At runtime via project Makefiles
 - At runtime by passing variables to `make`

-## `.theosrc`
+## Config File

 Variables that are specific to your own setup (e.g., Xcode/an SDK, device IP, etc) should not be placed in your project makefile as it may hinder others from building your project.
-Instead, these variables should be placed in `.theosrc`, a makefile that is read and executed during an early stage of Theos’ `common.mk`.
+Instead, these variables should be placed in a user created makefile that is read and executed during an early stage of Theos’ `common.mk`.

-`.theosrc` must be created by the user at `$HOME/.theosrc` or `~/.theosrc`.
+The first matching file is `-include`d:
+1. `$(XDG_CONFIG_HOME)/theos/rc.mk`
+2. `$(HOME)/.config/theos/rc.mk`
+3. `$(HOME)/.theosrc`

 ## Utilizing Theos' makefile rules